-School Safeguarding Officers | Kirklees Business Solutions
+School Safequarding Officers | Kirklees Business Solutions

-Our School appreciates that Kirklees Council has a statutory duty to ensure that all pupils of compulsory school age receive a suitable and appropriate education.
-We will comply with our statutory duty to inform the local authority of any pupil who falls within the reporting notification requirements outlined in Children Missing Education - Statutory guidance for local authorities (DfE September 2016).
-There are specific duties in respect of Children Missing Education (CME) and there are strict guidelines in respect of both the definition of CME and the legalities of deleting a pupil from a school roll
+• Our School appreciates that Kirklees Council has a statutory duty to ensure that all pupils of compulsory school age receive a suitable and appropriate education.
+We will comply with our statutory duty to inform the local authority of any pupil who falls within the reporting notification requirements outlined in_Children Missing Education - Statutory guidance for local authorities (DfE September 2016).
+There are specific duties in respect of Children Missing Education (CME) and there are strict guidelines in respect of both the definition of CME and the legalities of deleting a pupil from a school roll.
+If you are subject to a court order in relation to your child's education, you may not change schools without permission from the Magistrates' Court and your Supervising Officer or Responsible Officer.

-Kirklees Children Missing Education (CME) team can be contacted via the email below: ESS.CME@kirklees.gov.uk Children missing education - GOV.UK (www.gov.uk)
+Kirklees Children Missing Education (CME) team can be contacted via the email below:

+ESS.CME@kirklees.gov.uk

+Children missing education - GOV.UK (www.gov.uk)